 - Dataset published as data paper:

-For more details of the manuscript preparation format, see CBE Style Manual, available at the electronic address of the Council of Science Editors.
+For more details of the manuscript preparation format, see CSE Style Manual, available at the electronic address of the Council of Science Editors.

-Always consult the instructions to authors updated on the electronic pages: www.revistas.usp.br/azmz.
+- Always consult the instructions to authors updated on the electronic page: www.revistas.usp.br/azmz.

 Responsibility: The scientific content and the opinions expressed in the manuscript are the sole responsibility of the author(s).